spgilm/COMP490HW1s1gilmore/readme.md

 # About:
-This function was developed in Python 3.8 by Sean Gilmore (s1gilmore)
+This function was developed in Python 3.8 by Sean Gilmore (s1gilmore) using PyCharm as an IDE

 ## calculate_total
 The calculate_total function takes two arguments:<br>